Exploring the Limitations of Detecting Machine-Generated Text: Analysis

 \subsection{Impact of Readability}

 Turning our attention to readability (see \Cref{fig:missclassification_flesch}), we find that LR-GLTR has high accuracy for very difficult passages, as it has very few classification errors.
 However, the model's ability to correctly classify MGT decreases as the reading difficulty decreases.
-In contrast, the classifier struggles to correctly predict human-written texts that are easy, often mistaking them for machine-generated.
+For human-written text, a different pattern emerges: The model struggles to correctly classify human-written texts regardless of text difficulty.